 On older PCB-based cards, the NAND chip is a separate component that can be desoldered and read directly using PC-3000 Flash.
 This is standard chip-off recovery, and it works even when the controller is completely dead.
 On modern monolithic cards, recovery requires precision epoxy sanding and microscopic wiring to exposed test points, identical to the process used for microSD cards.

-Monolithic recovery (whether full-size SD or microSD) requires spider-board micro-soldering to tap into the sealed package.
+Monolithic recovery... requires either precision spider-board adapters (using friction contacts) or manual micro-soldering to tap into the sealed package.
 That process is more time-intensive and typically costs more than standard chip-off.
 We handle both microSD recovery and monolithic full-size SD recovery.

 SD vs MicroSD Architecture